Kovac(h)evska

 The work touches on one of the most sensitive topics in North Macedonia through language.

-It uses colour-coded subtitles to make it accessible to anyone who needs visual information, is not a native speaker, or is Deaf or hard-of-hearing.
-This includes not just transcribing words but also sounds.
+It uses colour-coded subtitles to make it accessible to anyone who needs visual information, is not a native speaker, or is d/Deaf or hard-of-hearing.
+This includes transcribing not only words, but also sounds.